-Recent studies have demonstrated that prevention and education in addictions had been very effective in reducing the amount of harm resulting from both chemical and process dependencies.
-This course will examine the guiding principles behind effective psychosocial programming and the prevention models currently used in the field.
-The resulting political, social and economical issues will be explored, including the potential financial restrictions experienced by treatment services.
-The student will design, present and evaluate prevention and education programs and develop tools to assess their own effectiveness as facilitators of such curriculum.
+Students examine the guiding principles behind effective psychosocial programming and the prevention models currently used in the field.
+They explore the resulting political, social and economic issues, including the potential financial restrictions experienced by treatment services.
+The students design, present and evaluate prevention and education programs and develop tools to assess their own effectiveness as facilitators of such curriculum.

-ADCT1018 Selected Populations in Addictions Treatment 42.0 Hours

-This course examines the unique characteristics, issues and treatment considerations of selected populations including both youth, older adults, aboriginals, people with disabilities, people involved in street life, the sex trade and the criminal justice system. throughout the learning, student's are encouraged to examine personal and societal biases, to advocate for the rights of individuals within selected groups and to advocate for social change.
+ADCT1018 Selected Populations in Addictions Treatment 42.0 Hours Students analyze the unique characteristics, issues and treatment considerations of selected populations including youth, older adults, aboriginals, people with disabilities, people involved in street life, the sex trade and the criminal justice system.
+Throughout the learning, students examine personal and societal biases, challenging their ability to advocate for the rights of individuals within selected groups and to advocate for social change.